Lion dance: In popular culture

-Other films include The Young Master, Lion vs. Lion, Dancing Lion, Dance Dance Dragon, The Great Lion Kun Seng Keng, The Lion Men, The Lion Men: Ultimate Showdown, Lion Dancing and Lion Dancing 2 and I Am What I Am.
+Other films include The Young Master, Dancing Lion, The Lion Men, The Lion Men: Ultimate Showdown, I Am What I Am and I Am What I Am 2.
+Northern Lion dancing appears in Disney's 1998 film Mulan, when the Hun villains sneak into the imperial city disguised as a large imperial lion.
 Lion dance has also appeared in popular music videos, such as Chinese hip hop group Higher Brothers music video for their single "Open It Up", Adam Lambert's music video "If I Had You", and Zayn Malik featuring Sia's music video "Dusk Till Dawn".
-The same traditional dance also appeared in a music video "True To Your Heart" by 98 Degrees featuring Stevie Wonder, which was used to advertise the 1998 Disney animated film Mulan.
+It has also appeared in a music video "True To Your Heart" by 98 Degrees featuring Stevie Wonder, which was used to advertise the 1998 film Mulan.